ripSquid/styrdokument/pm/eng/pm_for_traditioner.md

 ### 3.2 KAM: Kista Carreer Fair

-With the purpouse of making connections betweend students in Kista and employers.
-KAM is organized by the KAM project group in The Buisness Relations Board.
+KAM is organized by the KAM project group in the Buisness Relations Committee with the purpouse of making connections betweend students in Kista and employers.
 KAM is usually concluded with a banquet.

 ## 4 QMISK